 I love the fact that it is easy to obtain high quality fresh and healthy food to each liking.
 Especially before a long haul flight.
 For me that’s noodle soup with vegetables and lot’s of herbal tea.

 Work or play at The Pier

 You can either relax, join one of the restaurants, take a nap or work at the business center where the Mac’s are lined up in military precision.
 Or pick a newspaper or magazine from one of the many stations.

 The wi-fi connection is high-speed and every seat has a charging station with a variety of outlet, USB included.

 If available – these guys are popular – opt for the famous Solo Chair.
 This chair is a dedicated design by Ilse Crawford for Cathay Pacific and features a privacy partition on both side, also has the charging station, a small table for your Macbook and a reading lamp.
 All a travel journalist needs.

 First impressions are lasting, either it be up in the air and with two luxury feet on the ground.
 Flying in business class is all about maximizing rest and comfort and that starts in the lounge.
 Make sure to keep an eye on your watch though, changes are you cosy up too much and miss your flight!

 The Pier Lounge open daily from 05.30 - 00.30 am

-I only accept collaborations that answer positive to the question: “does it match my lifestyle?”.
+I only accept collaborations with brands that answer positive to the question: “does it match my lifestyle?”.
 Authenticity is very important to me.
 Words, photos and opinions are my own.